nortikin/sverchok/README.md

 ### Troubleshooting Installation Errors

 If you are installing from a release zip, please be aware that if it contains a folder named `sverchok-master.x.y.z`, you will need to rename that folder to `sverchok-master` because folder names with dots are not valid python package names.
-But it's best to just name it `sverchok`.

 If you are installing from a release found [here](https://github.com/nortikin/sverchok/releases), these files contain folders that have the dots mentioned in the previous point.
 These versioned release zips are not meant for installing from, but rather can be used to try older versions of Sverchok when you are using older .blend files and older Blender versions.
 Don't use these release zips if you are installing sverchok for the first time.